roohidalal/roohidalal.github.io/_pages/science_policy.md

 {% include base_path %}

-I am passionate about science policy, particularly issues related to the safe and sustainable use of outer space, including space debris and space traffic management, as well as minimizing light pollution from satellite mega-constellations.
+I am passionate about science policy, particularly issues related to the safe and sustainable use of outer space, including space debris and space traffic management, as well as minimizing light pollution from satellite constellations.
 Some of my work on these topics is described below.

 ## Certificate in Science, Technology, and Environmental Policy

-Alongside my PhD in Astrophysics, I am working towards a Certificate in Science, Technology, and Environmental Policy.
-Through this program, I have taken classes on Weapons of Mass Destruction, Space Security and Policy and National Security Policy, and have worked on projects related to the threat posed by space debris to nuclear strategic stability (see below), and the need for a clearer definition of "outer space" given the growth of new technologies such as hypersonics and fractional orbital bombardment systems.
+Alongside my PhD in Astrophysics, I received a Certificate in Science, Technology, and Environmental Policy.
+Through this program, I took classes on Weapons of Mass Destruction, Space Security and Policy, and National Security Policy, and have worked on projects related to the threat posed by space debris to nuclear strategic stability (see below), and the need for a clearer definition of "outer space" given the growth of new technologies such as hypersonics and fractional orbital bombardment systems.

 ## Space Debris and Space Security